-The difference between the two terms is evident, just as the effects each generate.
+The difference between the two terms is evident, just as the effects each generates.
 For this reason, in this article, we not only want to teach you not to let yourself be driven by your impulses but also to manage them properly.

 If an emotion, such as anger, becomes trapped inside us, without being able to understand and regulate it, that anger and fury will take over our thoughts and behaviors.
 It will make us irritable making it very difficult to reach our goals.
 Instead, if we can control the anger we feel at a given moment, our mood will change, making it easier for us to achieve our goals.

 Here are the key steps that will help you improve your self-control.
-This is not a simple task, which is learned in a day but requires patience, effort, dedication and time to develop.
+This is not a simple task, which is learned in a day but requires patience, effort, dedication, and time to develop.

-Self Control: Identifying your emotions
+Self Control: Identifying Your Emotions

 As we have been saying throughout the article, the key to handling our impulses lies in the control, understanding, and management of our emotions and thoughts.